Cervical Screening

 What happens during a smear test?

-If the results indicate borderline or mildly abnormal, we will further perform the HPV test which determines if you need extra tests.
+If results indicate borderline or mildly abnormal cells, we will conduct an HPV test to determine if further tests are needed.

 Who performs the smear test?